opencv/opencv/modules/gpu/doc/data_structures.rst

     :param cols: Minimum desired number of columns.

-    :param size: rows and cols passed as a structure
+    :param size: Rows and coumns passed as a structure.

     :param type: Desired matrix type.

     :param m: Destination matrix.

-    The following wrapper is also available:
+    The following wrapper is also available: ??